Habitat Enhancement at Tideman Johnson

 Where: Tideman Johnson City Park (directions below)

-Children are welcome but must be accompanied by an attentive adult.
+Children are welcome: Children must be accompanied by an attentive adult.
 This work is around and near sharp prickly plants and can be challenging for young children.
 We recommend children ages 12 and up for this type of event.

 By transit: Take Bus #75 to SE 45th/Nehalem, then walk about half a mile west on SE Crystal Springs Blvd.
 Turn south (left) onto 37th Street and go down a steep hill to the junction of the Springwater Corridor Trail and the Johnson Creek boardwalk Or take the MAX Orange Line to SE Tacoma/Johnson Creek and walk south along the Park & Ride lot to the Springwater Corridor Trail.
 Walk east on the Trail for a little under a mile to reach the junction with the Johnson Creek boardwalk.